Shout Out: PAYDAY 2

 - The Taser may occasionally call himself Elec Man or Spark Man.

-- The stock ticker in the Big Bank heist shows a listing for, among other things, MannCo.
+- The stock ticker in the Big Bank heist shows listing for, among other things, MannCo. and the various RED and BLU subsidiaries.

 - An update added a barbed wire wrapped bat, which explicitly belongs to Negan from The Walking Dead.